qwtel/meta/README.md

 So they offer each of you a Faustian bargain:
 Each of you has the opportunity either to *defect* by testifying, or to *cooperate* with the other by remaining silent.
-You can also *escape* the prison but not without risk.
+You can also *escape* the prison but not without a risk.

-Your outcome depends on the action of the other prisoner:
+Your outcome depends on the actions of the other suspect:

 * If both of you *cooperate* you will both go free.
 (Awarding each of you 2 points)
-* If you *defect* while the other *cooperates*, you will go free because of to your compliance, while the other will go to prison.
+* If you *defect* while the other *cooperates*, you will go free as a reward for supporting police work, while the other will go to prison.
 (Awarding you 4 points, while the other loses 1)
 * If both of you *defect* you will both go to prison.
 (Each of you losing 1 point)
 * However, if you *escape* while the other *defects*, the other will go to prison because of his testimony.
 No bounty will be put on your head, since the police already have an offender.
 (Awarding you 4 points, while the loses 1)
 * If you both *escape* half of the bounty will be put on each of your heads.
 (Each of you getting 0 points)
-* Finally, if you *escape* while the other *cooperates*, the other will go free because of lack of evidence, while there will be a large bounty on your head.
+* Finally, if you *escape* while the other *cooperates*, the other will go free because of no evidence, while there will be a large bounty on your head.
 (Awarding the other 4 points, while you lose 1).

 This basically means that: